- Alternative & Natural Medicine

 Step Three: Open the Door to Your Perfect Place and Enter.

 You tell yourself to look at the door, and see all of its features, look at the doorknob--touch the door knob.
 You know that it is your perfect place.
 The place where you are the happiest and most comfortable.
 Open the door and step inside.
 See your perfect place, the colors, the sounds, the things that are inside (mine is a combination of mountains, trees and water).
 Feel how happy and safe you are in this place of yours.
 Remind yourself that this is your place, and that you can come back here any time you wish.

 Step Four: In Your Personal Place, Give Yourself Suggestions--Envision the Results

 Now you are ready to give yourself suggestions.
 While you do so, tell yourself to keep looking around your personal place seeing and hearing colors and objects.
 In your suggestions, be specific, but also tell yourself to see the results.

-v For example, if you really want to lose weight, don’t use negative words like “fat,” but tell yourself that you love eating healthy foods and that you love being more active and doing exercise.
-Believe what you say to yourself, and envision yourself as healthier thinner happier you, actually see your new and improved self.
+For example, if you really want to lose weight, don’t use negative words like “fat,” but tell yourself that you love eating healthy foods and that you love being more active and doing exercise.
+Believe what you say to yourself, and envision yourself as a healthier, thinner, happier you; actually see your new and improved self.
 Remind yourself that when you make decisions throughout the day to ask yourself whether or not this choice will help you achieve your goals.

 I do this with all kinds of things and areas that I want to improve on: